AntonLydike/riscemu/README.md

                         Currently implemented: RV32I, RV32M
 ```

-If multiple files are specified, all are loaded into memeory, but only the last one is executed.
+If multiple files are specified, all are loaded into memory, but only the last one is executed.
 This might be improved
 later, maybe the `_init` section of each binary is executed before the main loop starts?

 If `stack_size` is greater than zero, a stack is allocated and initialized, with the `sp` register pointing to the end of the stack.